-Pinarayi Vijayan sworn in as CM of Kerala for 2nd time;20 ministers inducted in cabinet | Politics
+Pinarayi Vijayan sworn in as CM of Kerala for 2nd time;20 ministers inducted in Cabinet | Politics

 Governor Arif Mohammed Khan administered the oath of office to 77-year-old Vijayan and ministers in a low-key function at the Central Stadium here, which was held completely in accordance with the COVID protocol.

-While 15 ministers including the chief minister took oath in the name of the Indian Constitution, five took it in the name of God.
+While the chief minister and 14 ministers took the oath and made solemn pledge, five took oath in the name of God.

 Representative of the Indian National League in the CPI(M)-led ministry, Ahamed Devarkovil, took oath in the name of Allah.